 As the nation's focus on the environment continues to grow, there is an ever-increasing demand for environmental science jobs.
-If you're seeking a career in this field, you can look forward to a far more robust job market than graduates of many other disciplines, according to the Bureau of Labor Statistics' Occupational Outlook Handbook.
+If you're seeking a career in this field, you can look forward to a far more robust job market than graduates of many other disciplines, according to the Bureau of Labor Statistics.

 Consulting firms offer opportunities for an environmental scientist to help businesses and government agencies comply with environmental policy.
 Generally, there are two types of consulting firms: the larger multi-disciplinary engineering companies can have thousands of employees who work on large, long-term projects, while the smaller specialty consulting firms work more often with businesses and clients in the government and private sectors.

-Salary ranges for environmental science careers vary due to the different types of work you can do and the different types of employers you might work for.
+Salary ranges for environmental science careers vary due to the type of position, individual employer, and location.
 The Occupational Outlook Handbook, provided by the United States Bureau of Labor Statistics, offers basic salary information about many environmental science jobs.

 Whether you work out in the field, in a lab, at the office, or in a classroom, you'll have the knowledge that you're in a fast-growing field that can offer a variety of career opportunities.